Dialectic is a phenomenon which must

 Without the experience of genuine dialectical interchange most if not all persons are (whether they realize it or not) on a collision-course with catastrophe of some sort: outright death brought on by some form of intellectual and moral laxity or a meaningless "life" worse than death, mere senseless survival ("one damn thing after another").

 We can take the example of two persons whose lives were saved by their good fortune in finding another person with whom they could enter into dialectical interchange.
 The man had been a controlling, presumptuous jerk who mouthed off at inopportune moments, alienating others and creating enemies for himself.
 Had he not met a woman with whom he could enter into dialectical interchange, he would undoubtedly have suffered personal calamity.
-The woman in this illustration, before meeting the man, had been highly intelligent, but had allowed herself to become something of an over-logical, scolding harridan.
+The woman in this example, before meeting the man, had been highly intelligent, but had allowed herself to become something of an over-logical, scolding harridan.
 By learning to enter into genuine dialectical interchange with the man, this woman rescued herself from mere existence of a shrill, dismal nature.
 This couple saved themselves from personal disaster through their search for and discovery of another person with whom they could engage in dialectical interrelation.
 They then went on to develop transcendent qualities and capabilities enabling them to gain greater understanding of both the terrestrial and metaphysical domains.

 Any two extraordinary persons possessing the intellectual and moral capabilities that make it possible to join in a dialectical relationship, will experience this same kind of ontological (life or death) encounter: their ongoing dialectical interchange will totally transform, and thus literally save, their lives.